mangopy/AutoTools/README.md

 </div>

 🔧This project (AutoTools) aims to introduce an automatic framework to enable the large language models (LLMs) as autonomous agents.
-By integrating the AutoTools,  the LLM automatically transforms tool documentation into callable functions, verifying syntax and runtime correctness, and flexibly composing these functions into executable programs to solve practical tasks.
+By integrating the AutoTools,  the LLM automatically transforms tool documentation into callable functions, verify syntax and runtime correctness, and flexibly compose these functions into executable programs to solve practical tasks.
 ![img.png](./assets/images/method.png)

 ## News